trozware/troznet/content/post/2019/swiftui-data-flow.md

 `@State` variables are always value types and are usually local to their view, so Apple recommends marking them as `private`.

+And unlike properties, `@State` variables allow you to have data that is dynamic but it can still be passed to subviews as properties for display.

 ## @Binding

 One problem with building SwiftUI views is that it is very easy to end up with a gigantic Pyramid of Doom as you embed views within views within views.
 The solution is to extract subviews, but then you need a way to pass the data to the subview.

-This is where `@Binding` comes in as it allows you to tell a view that a property is actually coming from a parent and changes to that property should be passed back to the parent.
+This is where `@Binding` comes in as it allows you to tell a view that the data for a property is actually coming from a parent but that the subview is allowed to change that property and that change will flow back to the parent's data.

 ```swift
 struct Numbers: View {